kenheaslip/EducationEngineer/education-engineer/tutorial.md

       containers:
       - image: gcr.io/google-samples/hello-app:1.0     # the location of the image you want to use for your app.
 This can be a secure private repo, public, etc. Just make sure your network allows access to the repo.
         name: hello-app                                # the name of the application being ran.
+        imagePullPolicy: IfNotPresent                  # tells the deployment to only pull the image if its does not exist.
+This eliminates unecessary compute, network traffic, and potential delay in starting your pods.
+        ports:
+        - containerPort: 8080                          # tells the deployment what port the container will be listening on

 ```

-3. Lets get your app deployed.
-Remember when we talked about not deploying apps to the default namepsace?
-This is where that matters.
+3. Remember when we talked about not deploying apps to the default namepsace?
+This is where we make sure that doesn't happen.
 Any configuration you apply, command you run, etc will target the default namespace unless you either explicitly define the namespace in your command or you set the namespace context in your kube config.

 Setting the namespace context will change the default namespace to whatever value you define.
 This can be handy but make sure you always know what your default is.
 It may be less risky to get in the habit of explicitly defining your target namespace.
 If you want to set your namespace context, run the below command.
 ```